Family Of 12-Year-Old Erica Gibson Says Girl Who Accidentally Shot Her Dead In Hazel Crest Had Earlier Posed With Long Gun In Social Media Video

 CHICAGO (CBS) — While police said there would be no charges against the teenage girl who accidentally shot and killed 12-year-old Erica Gibson in Hazel Crest this past weekend, the case is not closed.

 Meanwhile, as CBS 2’s Jermont Terry reported Wednesday night, Erica’s family insisted there is something investigators must see before they look any further.
-It is alarming video about the 14-year-old girl suspected of pulling the trigger.READ MORE: With COVID-19 Vaccine Uptake Low, Local Health Organization In Harvey Uses More Personal Outreach
+It is alarming video about the 14-year-old girl suspected of pulling the trigger.READ MORE: FBI Seeking Public's Help Finding Devontay Anderson; Feds Say Third Suspect Charged In Killing Of Jaslyn Adams Fled State To Avoid Prosecution

 Erica’s parents won’t get to plan her 13th birthday next month.